-Simon Tam is an award-winning musician, best-selling author, entrepreneur, and social justice activist.
+Simon Tam is an award-winning musician, author, entrepreneur, and social justice activist.

-Simon is best known as the founder and bassist of The Slants, the world’s first and only all-Asian American dance rock band.
-His approach to activism through the arts has been highlighted in thousands of media features across 82 countries, including: BBC World News, NPR, TIME Magazine, and Rolling Stone.
+He is best known as the founder and bassist of The Slants, the world’s first and only all-Asian American dance rock and anti-racism band.
+His approach to activism through the arts has been highlighted in over 2,000 media features across 85 countries, including BBC World News, NPR, TIME Magazine, and Rolling Stone.
 His work has involved collaborations with President Barack Obama, George Takei, and Jeremy Lin through the White House Initiative on Asian Americans and Pacific Islanders to fight bullying.

 Simon has been fighting a landmark case against the United States Trademark Office, which recently helped expand constitutional rights for marginalized communities.
 The case is now pending before the Supreme Court.